COSC-470-2023/ATS_Project_2024/README.md

-This is an example feature branch
+This is an example feature branch.
 Feature branches will be used to develop new features.
 Once the feature has been tested, a pull request can be created to merge the feature into the development branch.